 Consuming a bit of milk isn’t a huge cause for concern or even dangerous for most dogs.
 Again, they may even tolerate it.
 That does not necessarily mean you should be sharing any of your milk.

 It’s really a judgement call for pet parents.
 Vets advise against it, unless there’s a good reason to do so.
 Even then, it’s often a milk replacement product.

 Different Dairy Decisions

-There are many kinds of dairy these days.
-Soy milk should be avoided since it contains very high levels of protein.
-Your dog may not be able to digest this type of milk, though it’s not always obvious.
-Unfortunately, skim milk likely isn’t much better.
+There are lots of dairy products these days.
+Soy milk is best avoided.
+Your dog may not be able to digest it, though it’s not always obvious.

 Conclusion on Milk

-Giving milk to your dog is normally a bad idea.
-Avoid adding dairy to a pet’s food regimen.
-Bowel irregularity and other digestive problems are possible.
-Regular milk, and dairy in general, may not agree with a lactose intolerant dog.
-Besides, most canines don’t need milk after the mother’s finished lactating.
-One exception is a quality milk-replacer for puppies.
-Otherwise, stick with fresh water.
+Giving milk to a dog is normally inappropriate.
+Dairy usually doesn’t make sense for adult pet pooch.
+Bowel irregularity and other digestive problems are common.
+Milk, and dairy in general, often won’t agree with even a mildly lactose intolerant dog.
+Most canines don’t need milk once the mother’s finished lactating.